Samoans: Tattooing

 Traditional Samoan tattoo (tatau), pe'a (male tatau), malu (female tatau), demonstrate the strong ties many Samoans feel for their culture.
 Samoans have practiced the art of tattooing men and women for over 2,000 years.
 To this day, a man's tattoo extensively covers from mid-back, down the sides and flanks, to the knees.
 A woman's tattoo is not as extensive or heavy.
 The geometric patterns are based on ancient designs that often denote rank and status.
 The va'a (canoe), for example, stretches across a man's mid-back.

-In Samoa's cultural past most males were tattooed between the ages of 14–18, when it was determined they had stopped growing, so the designs would not stretch and suffer in beauty.
+In Samoa's cultural past most males were tattooed between the ages of 14 and 18, when it was determined they had stopped growing, so the designs would not stretch and suffer in beauty.
 Today, there has been a strong revival of traditional tattooing in the past generation, not only in Samoa but throughout Polynesia, often as a symbol of cultural identity.

 Tatau, the Samoan word for tattoo has a number of meanings including correct or rightness.
 It also signifies the correct quadrangular figures in reference to the fact that Samoan tattoo designs do not include circular lines, although other Polynesian tattoo motifs do.
 Early Englishmen mispronounced the word tatau and borrowed it into popular usage as tattoo.

 Traditional tattooing is a painful process.
 The Samoan tattoo master dips his cutting tools into black ink made from the soot of burnt candlenut shells and then punctures designs into the skin.
 The cutting tool consists of a short piece of bamboo or light wood with a piece of tortoiseshell bound at right angles at one end.
 A little bone comb is bound to the lower broad end of the tortoiseshell.
 The larger the comb, the greater the area on the skin is covered with fewer strokes.
 The master uses a small mallet to repeatedly tap a short-handled instrument.
 The process takes days and is sometimes partially accomplished over longer periods, with recuperation in between.

 Tattoo designs have changed to include freehand symbols such as the kava bowl representing hospitality; the characterization of the Samoan house or fale signifying kinship; emblems of nature — shells, fish, birds, waves, centipedes; and the traditional geometric lines and angles of different lengths and sizes.